 After 5 seconds have elapsed, remove the batteries and then insert them in the right way.
 By doing so, the display will turn on.
 Thereafter, you can now restore power to the device and you will have managed to factory reset the device.

 In case your model falls under this category, you will be required to press the ‘System’ button on your screen.
 Thereafter, press and then hold the blank button you will see at the center of your screen.

 For optimal results, ensure that you hold it for about 5 seconds.
 You will see the ‘Reset to factory settings’ option on your screen.
 Click it and you will have managed to factory reset your model.

 By following the steps outlined above, you will be able to eliminate any malicious code that might be in your device’s system.
 Consequently, your device might be able to turn on the AC afresh.

-8) Contact the Honeywell’s customer Support team
+8) Contact Honeywell’s customer Support team

-If all the above-mentioned ideas fails to work out, consider contacting the Honeywell customer support team.
+If all the above-mentioned ideas fail to work out, consider contacting the Honeywell customer support team.
 Once you contact them, narrate your issue and they will be able to help you on the go.
 From sending a technician near you to giving you a new model, there are many solutions that this team can offer.

 For the latter option, you may be able to get a new model if your current one had a warranty from the manufacturer.
-However, if your device developed these issues weeks or months after the warranty period has elapsed, you have no alternative than to purchase a new model.
+However, if your device developed these issues weeks or months after the warranty period has elapsed, you have no alternative but to purchase a new model.

 Not being able to control the temperatures of your home is not only stressful but also very inconveniencing.
 If you have visitors at home, they might not enjoy their stay there.
 To be on the side, you should diagnose that problem using the ideas mentioned above.
 If the problem still persists, contact Honeywell’s customer support team for further help and guidance.
 Since they have they are always willing to help you, be sure that your problem will be solved on the go.